 The City of Cape Town Biodiversity Network (see Figure 3) shows that CBA1d (poor condition) vegetation is mapped for most of the target area, but also with a higher priority CBA1b (fair condition) patch within the target area.
-The area including and immediately adjacent to the N7 is mapped as No Natural Vegetation.
+The area including the N7 road reserve is mapped as No Natural Vegetation.
+A formally Protected Area has recently been declared by the City north of Morningstar Airfield, and this extends up to the current N7 road reserve, and a small portion of this falls within the proposed eastern development area.
 This map has fair congruence with the groundtruthed sensitivity map shown in Figure 4.

-Figure 3: Extract of the City of Cape Town BioNet (2018) for the area, showing that CBA1d (poor condition) vegetation is mapped for most of the target area, but also with a higher priority CBA1b(fair condition) patch within the target area.
+Figure 3: Extract of the City of Cape Town BioNet (2023) for the area, showing that CBA1c (poor condition) vegetation is mapped for most of the study area, but also with two patches of higher priority CBA1a (fair condition) patch within the study area.
 This map has fair congruence with the groundtruthed sensitivity map shown in Figure 4.